Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

-In cloud-native environments, the model changes.
+When using a fully cloud-native design, the model changes.

 Security responsibility shifts across three equally critical domains:

-- Endpoint security (protecting computers)
+- Endpoint security (protecting computers and devices)

-- Cloud configuration management (protecting your data)
+- Cloud configuration management (protecting identities, access, and data)

 Here’s the key thing most leadership teams miss:

 Infrastructure becomes simpler.
-And, security becomes more distributed.

 You may have no servers.
-You do not have less risk.

-As organizations reduce dependency on physical infrastructure, identity and device management move to the forefront.
+As organizations reduce physical infrastructure, identity and device management move to the forefront.
 Gartner projects worldwide public cloud spending will reach $679 billion in 2024, and a significant portion of that investment is driven by security.

-For executives planning cloud adoption, this shift isn’t just technical.
+For executives planning full cloud adoption, this shift isn’t just technical.
 It affects budgeting, governance and your organization’s risk profile.

 The Three-Domain Security Framework